beumsk/rpg/README.md

 ## Todo

-- how to get new attacks? via rewards, lvlup, in fight (catch an attack?), via quest?
+- how to get new attacks? via rewards
-- make enemy attacks better too
+  - should attack lvlUp?
 - how to assign attacks to enemies?
-- rethink element multiplier => based on?
-  - player lmt && enemy lmt ||
-  - attack lmt && world lmt ||
-  - attack lmt && player lmt && enemy lmt ||
-  - using lmt attack gives player/enemy that lmt || <= seems best option
+  - should they have the same ones as player attacks?

 > first release